John Tower: Early life, education, and military service

 Tower was born in Houston, the son of Joe Z. Tower (1898–1970) and Beryl Goodwin Tower (1898–1990).
 The family often moved throughout East Texas due to Joe's career as a Methodist minister.

 Having attended public schools in Houston and Beaumont, Texas, Tower graduated from Beaumont High School in 1942.
 After high school, he enrolled at Southwestern University in fall 1942.
 In June 1943, Tower paused his college studies to serve in the United States Navy during the Pacific Theater of World War II on an LCS(L) amphibious gunboat.

 In March 1946, Tower was discharged from the Navy ranked seaman first class and resumed his studies at Southwestern.
 He graduated in 1948 with a Bachelor of Arts degree in political science.
-While at Southwestern, Tower was a member of the Iota chapter of the Kappa Sigma fraternity, and would later serve the organization in significant alumnus volunteer roles.
+While at Southwestern, Tower was a member of the Iota chapter of Kappa Sigma fraternity, and would later serve the organization in significant alumnus volunteer roles.

 Tower worked as a radio announcer for country music station KTAE in Taylor, northeast of Austin, during college and for some time afterward.
 Tower continued his military service in the United States Naval Reserve until retiring in 1989 with the rank of master chief's boatswain mate.

 In 1949, he began graduate studies in political science at Southern Methodist University and worked part time as an insurance agent.
 Then in 1951, Tower became an assistant professor of political science at Midwestern University (now Midwestern State University), a job he held until 1960.
 In 1952 and 1953, he pursued graduate coursework at the London School of Economics and conducted field research on the organization of the Conservative Party of the United Kingdom.
 His research was presented in his thesis, The Conservative Worker in Britain.
 He received his Master of Arts degree from SMU in 1953.